lojzimjm/dissertation/README.md

 The following steps are optional since the required samples of data needed to run the models are provided with the github repo.
 However, if you would like to start from scratch, I have a few thoughts.
 1. If you are planning to start from notebook 1, please note that this notebook takes a substantial amount of time (many hours) to run.
 The Portland-Vancouver API is finnicky, does not always respond, and the data returned may not match identically with the data provided with the repo.
 As such, I _do not_ recommend starting from this notebook
-2. I would recommend beginning here.
-If you are planning to begin from notebook 2, data in the Data/Intermediate directory will be overwritten.
-This should not be a problem.
+2. If you are planning to begin from notebook 2, data in the Data/Intermediate directory will be overwritten.
+This should not be a problem, except that the raw data included with the repo is a sample of the full raw data utilized in my dissertation, and as such, overwriting the intermediate data with the sample raw data may change some of the results in subseqeunt notebooks.
-3. In reality, none of the interesting stuff happens until notebook 3.
+3. Of notebooks 1, 2, and 3, I would recommend beginning here.
+In reality, none of the interesting stuff happens until notebook 3.
 In this notebook, missing data is actually imputed.
 However, this notebook can also be skipped as the data which has been imputed is already included with the repo.

 #### Running Notebooks 4 and On